Skip to content ↓

 Mathematics

-• Understand that numbers 1-5 are made up of other numbers
+• Understand that 3 is made of other numbers

 Understanding the World